lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tools/instrument-tools.rst

 * modification of the fine tuning if the transposition is performed by a number of semitones including decimals,
-* shift of the key range according to the number of semitones if “:guilabel:`adapt key range`” is checked.
+* shift of the key range according to the number of semitones if :guilabel:`adapt key range` is checked.

 .. figure:: images/tool_transpose_inst.png
    :alt: Transposition tool